Leaders need to quickly adapt to change

 This is a ground-breaking leadership model that teaches simple, clear, fast and efficient techniques on how to combine love, transfiguration and erotic continence to turbo-charge your leadership development.
 It’s about love, transfiguration, empathy, inner energy, and not about degrading sex.
 You learn how to intelligently integrate eroticism to create a superior state of leadership consciousness.

 It challenges executives to examine whether they are on the right path to meaning, happiness and success.
 Is their current intimate experience genuine and enduring, or is it masking personal inertia that’s eroding the foundation and will ultimately result in a fatal blow to their leadership?
-This program analyzes the behavioral patterns that demonstrate low, medium, and high erotic IQ.
+This program analyses the behavioural patterns that demonstrate low, medium, and high erotic IQ.
 It explores how to improve a leader’s erotic IQ level — and it gives executives practical tools to make their leadership much more effective in the long run.
 At the end of the program, we expect participants to return to their couples and organizations with several clear personal initiatives that will massively impact their inner, couple and professional lives.

 Who should attend this program?